Read the screenplay: FANNIEGATE — $7 trillion. 17 years. The biggest fraud in American capital markets.

 The One-Witness Defense

-Afroman's entire defense consists of calling one witness: the ex-wife of a suing officer.
-She confirms they all thought the songs were hilarious.
-She notes that children understand satire better than these officers.
-And yes, she was allegedly involved with Afroman.
+Afroman's entire defense: one witness.
+The ex-wife of a suing officer.
+She says they all thought the songs were hilarious.
+Notes that literal children understand satire better than these officers.
+Oh, and she was allegedly seeing Afroman.
+One witness.
+That's all he needed.

 One witness.
 One mic drop.
 Game over.